-The inside of the windshield
+The inside of the windshield For best results, set controls to:

-Fan speed-Any setting except "OFF" Temperature-Towards red zone to heat; blue zone to cool Air intake-FRESH (outside air) Air flow-WINDSHIELD
+Fan speed-Any setting except "OFF"

+Temperature-Towards red zone to heat;

+blue zone to cool

+Air intake-FRESH (outside air)

+Air flow-WINDSHIELD

 Turning the air flow control knob to windshield position turns on the defrosterlinked air conditioning.
 This is to clean up the front view more quickly.